 The other very bad point is that they provide absolutely no training or help.
 You have the choice of apps to review and a website.

-How will you write reviews that rank if you have no experience of affiliate marketing?
+How will you write reviews that rank if you have no experience in affiliate marketing?
 You won’t!

 Do You Want To Get Paid For Testing Apps?

 You can get paid for testing apps on sites like usertesting.com or testbirds.com.
 You can get paid up to $10 for testing an app which should take about 20 minutes.
-This sounds good and is okay to earn a little extra money every month but you will be limited in the numbers of apps that are offered to test each month.
+This sounds good, and is okay to earn a little extra money every month, but you will be limited in the number of apps that are offered to test each month.